 - Slater, L.J., Singer, M.B., Kirchner J.W.
 (2015) Hydrologic versus geomorphic drivers of trends in flood hazard, Geophysical Research Letters

 - Slater L.J.(2016) To what extent have changes in channel capacity contributed to flood hazard trends in England and Wales?
 Earth Surface Processes and Landforms

 - Slater, L.J. and Singer, M.B.
 (2013) Imprint of climate and climate change in alluvial riverbeds: Continental United States, Geology

-(4) Ensemble-based statistical forecasting
+(3) Ensemble-based forecasting

 We develop dynamical, statistical, probabilistic and ensemble-based approaches using climate forecasts to predict hydrological and geomorphic change (floods, streamflow, sea levels).

 - Slater, L.J., Villarini, G. (2018) Enhancing the predictability of seasonal streamflow with a statistical dynamical approach.
 Geophysical Research Letters

 - Slater, L.J., Villarini, G., Bradley, A., Vecchi G. (2018) A dynamical statistical framework for seasonal streamflow forecasting in an agricultural watershed, Climate Dynamics

 - Khouakhi, A., Villarini, G., Zhang, W., Slater, L. (2019) Seasonal predictability of high sea level frequency from Nino3.4 along the U.S. West coast, Advances in Water Resources.